frederick-m-k/mfcc_plotter/README.md

 To provide one or several input recordings, you have to provide both audio files (only .wav-files are allowed so far) and annotation files (either .TextGrid or _annot.json).
 The MFCC-Plotter runs locally on your own machine.

+Please notice that this is a version of the MFCC-Plotter software which is not updated.
+Feel free to contact us if you are interested in the most current version.

+## Licencse
+This software is published under the Apache 2.0 License.
+Check the `LICENSE` file.

 ## Installation
 The MFCC-Plotter is written in python with the framework Tkinter.
 So far, when you want to use the graphical tool, you have to execute the commands for this yourself.